On Reading

 In this mode, you move through a text carefully, working to identify central claims, key terms, and the evidence the text uses in support of its conclusions.
 Your tools are summary, selective quotation, and paraphrase.
 You might write a condensed version of the argument in your own words.
 You might construct an outline that maps the text’s logical architecture—how it sets up a problem, develops its analysis, and arrives at its claims and conclusions.
 You might copy out several quotes that seem central to the text’s meaning or purpose.
 The goal in every case is the same: to produce a reduced but faithful representation of the original, one that captures what matters most without distortion.

-This is a lot harder than it sounds.
-You can’t re-present something you don’t actually understand.
-And a good summary requires that you distinguish between what is central and what is peripheral.
-It requires that you resist the temptation to substitute your own ideas for the author’s, or to skip ahead to evaluation before you have fully understood what is being said.
-It asks you to be, for a time, a disciplined and even self-effacing reader—one who subordinates personal reaction in favor of accurate comprehension.
+This sort of reading is extremely important; and it is a lot harder than it sounds.
+You can’t re-present something you don’t actually understand, and understanding is often very difficult.
+This sort of reading has other challenges too: a good summary requires that you distinguish between what is central and what is peripheral; it requires that you resist the temptation to substitute your own ideas for the author’s, or to skip ahead to evaluation before you have fully understood what is being said; it asks you to be, for a time, a disciplined and even self-effacing reader—one who subordinates personal reaction in favor of accurate comprehension.

 Extractive reading asks a deceptively simple question: “What does this text actually say?”
 The emphasis falls on “actually,” because in practice we are often far less accurate readers than we imagine ourselves to be.
 We skim, we project, we remember the parts that confirmed what we already believed and forget the rest.
 In these moments when we distort the text we produce what are called “situated readings.”
 The discipline of extractive reading, however, pushes back against these tendencies by requiring that you slow down and produce a written record—notes, summaries, quotations—that can be checked against the source.
 This is an act of intellectual honesty and fidelity: you are not yet agreeing or disagreeing, praising or criticizing.
 You are making sure you understand what you are dealing with before you do any of those things.

 Think of extractive reading as building a reliable schematic of a text.
-A schematic is not the building itself—it leaves things out, it simplifies, it reduces—but a good schematic tells you how the parts relate to each other, where the load-bearing walls are, how the whole thing holds together.
+A schematic is not the machine itself—it leaves things out, it simplifies, it reduces—but a good schematic tells you how the parts relate to each other and how the whole thing holds together, how it works.
 And like a schematic, your notes and summaries become something you can spread out on a table and study, return to months later, hand to someone else, mark up and revise as your understanding deepens.
 You will need this schematic later, when you begin to evaluate the text’s claims or when something in the text sends you off on a line of flight to some other thing.
 You cannot argue with a text you have misunderstood, and you cannot be genuinely surprised by something you never really read in the first place.
 Extractive reading is the foundation on which the other modes of reading depend.

 A useful tool for extractive reading is annotation.